-If you’re too close or too far outside of the given eye relief distance, your view of the surroundings through your optic is going to be affected.
-You may see the FOV slightly blocked out or part of the FOV is “clipped.”
+If you're too close or too far outside of the given eye relief distance, your view of the surroundings through your optic is going to be affected.
+You may see the Field Of View (FOV) slightly blocked out or part of the FOV is "clipped."
 This is called vignetting.

 Sometimes being too far out of the given eye relief distance might cause a shadowing or ring of vignetting around the entire edge of the FOV.
-You will want to get your eyes within the eye box (within given eye relief specs) to ensure you have a clear and unobstructed FOV.
+You will want to get your eyes within the eye box (within given eye relief specs) to ensure you have a clear and unobstructed Field Of View (FOV).

 What is Tunneling?